 Author Sarah Orne Jewett lived for more than half her life in the Jewett-Eastman House.
 She wrote over 140 stories, novels and poems during her 33 years here before she moved to the Jewett House, her birthplace next door, in 1887.
 Her father, Dr. Theodore H. Jewett, built the smaller home for his family in 1854.
 He was a country doctor who practiced medicine here and inspired some of her literary works.
 After the last Jewett family member died in 1931, the house became a community center, and South Berwick Public Library occupied the house from 1971 to 2012.
-It is now owned by Historic New England and is listed on the National Register of Historic Places.
+It is now a visitor center owned by Historic New England and is listed on the National Register of Historic Places.

 In 1849, when Jewett was born, her family resided with her grandparents in the c.
 1774 mansion on the corner of Main and Portland Streets in South Berwick, Maine.
 Today, we call this the Jewett House.
 There Captain Theodore F. Jewett had lived since the early 1820s, had raised Sarah’s father and uncles, and had become the town’s most prominent shipbuilder and merchant.
 After two sons died in the 1840s, Captain Jewett persuaded Sarah’s father, Dr. Theodore Herman Jewett, to practice his medical profession close by.
 For the doctor’s growing family, the Jewetts in 1854 built next door on Portland Street the home that later came to be called the Jewett-Eastman House.

 Photo of Sarah Orne Jewett, courtesy of Historic New England